playframework/playframework/documentation/manual/javaGuide/main/templates/JavaCustomTemplateFormat.md

 ## Associate a file extension to the format

-The templates are compiled into a `.scala` files by the build process just before compiling the whole application sources.
-The `TwirlKeys.templateFormats` key is a sbt setting of type `Map[String, String]` defining the mapping between file extensions and template formats.
+The templates are compiled into `.scala` files by the build process just before compiling the whole application sources.
+The `TwirlKeys.templateFormats` key is an sbt setting of type `Map[String, String]` defining the mapping between file extensions and template formats.
 For instance, if you want Play to use your own HTML format implementation you have to write the following in your build file to associate the `.scala.html` files to your custom `my.HtmlFormat` format:

 ```scala
 TwirlKeys.templateFormats += ("html" -> "my.HtmlFormat.instance")